 3.2.1.
-Cheque book schools receive their budget share (including place funding for resourced provisions) in monthly instalments, payable at the start of each month (excluding March).
+Cheque book schools receive their budget share (including place funding for resourced provisions) in monthly instalments, payable in the Council's first payment run of each month (excluding March).
 The first instalment, payable at the beginning of April will be 2/12ths of the total budget share, with ten further equal instalments being paid between May and February.